sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [What's the difference between AI- DP and ML?](https://blogs.nvidia.com/blog/2016/07/29/whats-difference-artificial-intelligence-machine-learning-deep-learning-ai/) : Difference artificial intelligence, machine-learning, deep-learning-ai
 - [TensorFlow](https://www.tensorflow.org) : An open-source software library for Machine Intelligence
 - [Scikit-learn](http://scikit-learn.org) : A Python module for machine learning build on top of SciPy
+- [Introduction to Reinforcement Learning with David Silver](https://deepmind.com/learning-resources/-introduction-reinforcement-learning-david-silver) : Introduction to the main methods and techniques used in RL
 - [DeepLearning.ai](https://www.deeplearning.ai) : Deep Learning course by Andrew Ng, Founder of Coursera
 - [Coding the History of Deep Learning](http://blog.floydhub.com/coding-the-history-of-deep-learning/) : Coding the History of Deep Learning
 - [Serpent AI](https://github.com/SerpentAI/SerpentAI) : Game Agent Framework.
 Helping you create AIs / Bots to play any game you own!
 BETA